 High bridges became a later temptation and mom took few risks with me until I put a few more years between me and that roll down the stairs, but I recall the creepy urge to get too close the the edge and something deep inside calling me to step over to see what happens.

 While living in San Jose, I found a fun way to appease that voice.
-I was taking a diving class at De Anza College taught by a deviant Phy-Ed guy who loved to pull stunts on us.
+I was taking a diving class at De Anza College taught by a deviant phyis-ed guy who loved to pull stunts on us.
 His class only dealt with the neat things you can do off of a normal height board.
-So we practiced stuff in one of the gyms where he could put spotters beside us as we twisted and bent in mid air to get the feel of some of the dives we would later do down in the pool.
+So we practiced stuff a trampoline where he could put spotters beside us as we twisted and bent in mid-air to get the feel of some of the dives we would later do down in the pool.

 We stood at the edge when one guy said, “I don’t think I’m quite ready for this, but . . .” he jumped anyway.
 We watched him fall, and fall, and disappear behind a layer of rain clouds.
 He reappeared just outside the approach pattern for incoming jets at nearby Moffett Field Airport and splashed down in the tiny pool far below us.
 In a few long seconds, we saw him surface and wave back to us before swimming back to the pool side.
 He survived and so might we.

 It was only a few years later when a real adult friend from work who I’d backpacked a lot with asked if I’d be interested in climbing Half Dome in Yosemite.
 His requests always took priority so away we went.
-My friend led me around the west side of half dome and to the cable trail to the top.
+We climbed up around the east side of half dome and to the cable trail to the top.
 It was the off season so we had the monument to ourselves so the full safety cabling was not set up.
-We had brought our own special gear for climbing the main cables that were left up year round but they were just lying on the ground.
-We had our leather gloves to make sure all went well.
+We had no special gear for climbing the main cables that were left up year round but they were just lying on the step slope.
+We did have our leather gloves so up we went.

 During the climb up, an unexpected heavy gust of wind ripped across the trail and rolled me several feet to one side, but I never lost my grip on that cable, which if you look at the photo, I’ll bet you wouldn’t have lost your grip either.
-I just stood back up and kept climbing.
-Soon we had the top and walked off our fatigue from the climb.
+My friend had had enough so he went back down.
+I stood back up and kept climbing to the top and walked off my fatigue.

 After a snack sitting in the middle of the top, I could wait no more and had to walk out to the highest sharpest edge so I could look over.
-When that edge was no more that 8 feet away, I found I simply could not bring myself to “walk” right up to the edge.
-Just one more gust of wind like we had down on the cable trail below and I’d be failing – and ultimately dead.
-That voice that was calling me to the edge, could not convince me to approach that edge standing up, so I crawled and found the view breathtaking – amazing and humbling.
+When that edge was no more that 8 feet away, I found I simply could not bring myself to “walk” to the edge.
+Just one more gust of wind like we had down below and I’d be magically changed from a climber to a faller.
+That voice calling me to the edge, could not convince me to approach while standing up, so I crawled and found the view breathtaking – and heart melting.

-I had a friend at church who did this for a hobby and now I had a small gang of friends to do it with me, so off we went for the best version of sky diving for newbies, something called AFF, or Advanced Free Fall.
-This is when, after training, you gladly jump out of a plane much higher up than the static line folks who jump and immediately have a full chute to take them back down.
-AFF students went up high enough to fall for about a full minute with an instructor holding onto either side of their jump suit.
+I had a friend at church who did this for a hobby and now I had a small gang of friends to do it with me, so off we went for the best version of sky diving for newbies, something called AFF, or Advanced Free-Fall.
+This is when, after training, you gladly jump out of a plane much higher than the static line folks who jump and immediately have a full chute to take them back down.
+We AFF students went high enough to fall for about a full minute.
+Go on.
+Imagine “falling” for a full minute with an instructor holding onto either side of their jump suit.

-At a predetermined altitude (I still recall mine was 5500 feet) the student signals that he understands where he’s at and pulls his rip cord.
+At a predetermined altitude (we used 5500 feet) the student signals that he understands where he’s at and pulls his rip cord.
 Then you have several minutes of a full chute to drive around and enjoy the view before landing into the wind so you can almost always walk through your landing.
 Landing with the wind had you moving over the ground fast enough to break bones – so this was discouraged.

 So, after stepping out of that plane, I got my bearing and balance in the skydivers pose of belly down with arms and legs spread and was finding I could position myself some by adjusting my limbs.
 Glancing at my altimeter, I was falling fast and the view was amazing.
 I wanted it to last as long as possible.
 That creepy voice inside that often tempted me with fear and a strange longing, was crushed.
 This was so much fun!